What are Domestic Violence Charges in Arizona?

 Domestic Violence Charges

-The charges and punishment associated with domestic violence convictions depend on my factors.
+The charges and punishment associated with convictions for domestic violence in Phoenix depend on a few factors.
 Things taken into consideration can include any prior domestic violence history, victim’s age, and if the victim is pregnant.
 These factors determine the length of jail time for domestic charges, parole restrictions/eligibility, treatment and rehabilitation programs, and any protective orders issued.
 Mandatory minimum sentences are also considered.

 Defense Strategies for Domestic Violence Cases

 Unlike many other types of assault cases, Arizona prosecutors are usually unwilling to withdraw or dismiss charges upon a victim’s request.
 Therefore, since a domestic violence case is likely to proceed through the courts, an effective defense strategy is critical.